David-Olateju/eCommerce-site-Scrapping-in-R/README.md

 The specific data elements we want on the page can be fetched by referring to their tag names.

-Here, "html_nodes" was used to fetched fetch the elements of the tag name specified, and "html_text2" converted them to texts.
+Here, "html_nodes" was used to fetch the elements of the tag specified, and "html_text2" converted them to texts.
 ![3](https://github.com/David-Olateju/eCommerce-site-Scrapping-in-R/assets/129637983/7083c221-172f-4d0a-bd91-a9fdc43b440b)